 Endocannabinoids then interact with receptor sites called cannabinoid receptors found on cells in the brain and on your abdominal organs.
 This transmits information and kick-starts a response designed to bring your functions back into balance.

 A well operating endocannabinoid system is crucial for you to be at your best.
 Learn even more about how your endocannabinoid system can influence your performance every day.

 Cannabinoids help coordinate and regulate most of how we feel, think, and function by interacting with cannabinoid receptors.
 Like a key fits into a lock, these endocannabinoids are designed to link with cannabinoid receptors.

 When cannabinoid receptors link with cannabinoids, the receiving neuron spurs into action, triggering a set of events to pass along the message and carry out a variety of cellular responses needed for balance and healthy functioning.

 While there are more than 100 cannabinoids found in cannabis, the most abundant and well-understood cannabinoids are CBD and THC.
 CBD, a non-psychoactive and highly sought after cannabinoid in recent years, is found most abundantly in hemp.
-THC, the well-known cannabinoid that causes a high, is found in highest levels in marijuana.
+THC, the well-known cannabinoid that causes a high, is found in the highest levels in marijuana.